 While the positioning will likely remain unchanged for a long time (as long as the business strategy remains the same), the messaging should be constantly evolving to reflect a dynamic market.
 Here are some factors to consider when reviewing and updating your product messaging.

 The first step to tailoring your message to your audience is to create a buyer persona.
 This helps you identify useful insights about ideal customers, including how they communicate, which methods of marketing communication they prefer, and how they consume information.
-It gives you a clear picture of the customers’ communication preferences and behaviours, and, therefore, helps you to identify the most efficient and effective ways to reach them.
+It gives you a clear picture of the customers’ communication preferences and behaviors, and, therefore, helps you to identify the most efficient and effective ways to reach them.
 Put simply, a message based on a buyer persona will reach potential customers faster and increase the chances of them making a purchase.

 However, the persona is not sufficient for powerful and engaging storytelling.
 We must dig deeper.
 The customer journey drives more insights, revealing the customer’s real path within sales, marketing, and customer support.
 Mapping the customer journey will show you where and how your customers interact with your marketing channels, such as through a website or social media page.
 Moreover, it reveals points of difficulty or frustration that the customer may face throughout the whole communication process.

-It is important to remember that your positioning and messaging will rely on your persona’s behaviour stages and the touchpoints.
+It is important to remember that your positioning and messaging will rely on your persona’s behavior stages and the touchpoints.
 Go through each of them regularly to see when and how often your customer interacts with your brand and products.
 Have they stumbled upon your website or social media after searching on Google for a solution to a query?
 Or have they found an article about your company on TechCrunch and are now browsing your website?
 The customer’s initial exposure to your brand during the searching stage is tremendously important to the rest of their journey, so make sure your messaging is clear and tailored to the customers’ needs.

 Again, nothing lasts forever.
-Today, customers want a personalised approach to communication with the company.
+Today, customers want a personalized approach to communication with the company.
 As the persona changes, the touchpoints should be revised.
 Keep track of changing trends and platforms; once a channel becomes obsolete and therefore removed, find out which other channels could be used to replace it.
 If, for example, the pandemic has caused problems with offline expos in B2B business, try online events instead – just don’t forget to adjust your messaging!

 However, the persona may change with time.
 New generations, global or local events, new products, or substitutes in the market may alter the customers’ mindset and require you to alter your messaging accordingly.
 This may entail refreshing or completely redesigning your initial approaches.

-Here is an example: Coronavirus has influenced our buying behaviours significantly.
+Here is an example: Coronavirus has influenced our buying behaviors significantly.
 We’ve seen a shift to digital purchasing, essentials, and more conscious consumption.
-On top of that, there is still a significant variance in consumer sentiment and behaviours across countries.
+On top of that, there is still a significant variance in consumer sentiment and behaviors across countries.
 If the pandemic has affected your customers and forced them to change their purchasing habits, make sure you have adjusted your messaging accordingly.
 Keep an eye on any significant changes to ensure the messaging and values of your brand are up to date.

 Platforms and Content